How the Federal Reserve affects HELOCs and home equity loans

 There’s no single answer.
 Depending on the Fed’s policy, where interest rates are heading and the nature of your financial need, one may be more ideal than the other.

-HELOCs benefit most from rate decreases.
-With the Fed looking to lower rates in 2024, a HELOC may be more beneficial than a home equity loan because the rate could drop more dramatically.
+HELOCs benefit the most from rate decreases.
+In the wake of the Fed’s recent cuts this year, a HELOC may be more beneficial than a home equity loan because the rate could drop more dramatically.
 Also, with a HELOC, you can draw funds as you need them, and you only have to pay interest on the funds you actually take out.
-So, if you don’t need the full sum on your line of credit upfront, you can take what you need now and wait until rates drop to withdraw more.
+So, if you don’t need the full sum on your line of credit upfront, you can take what you need now and wait until rates rates decline further.

 Is now a good time to get a home equity loan or HELOC?